 730 Hill Hall

-Alison Howell is Assistant Professor of Political Science at Rutgers University, Newark, where she is also an affiliate member of Women's and Gender Studies, the Division of Global Affairs, and Global Urban Studies.
+Alison Howell is Associate Professor of Political Science at Rutgers University, Newark, where she is also an affiliate member of Women's and Gender Studies, the Division of Global Affairs, and Global Urban Studies.
 She previously held research fellowships at the Humanitarian and Conflict Response Institute (HCRI) and in Politics, both at the University of Manchester, as well as a Fulbright at Brown University and SUNY.
-She is an Associate Editor of the Journal Critical Military Studies, an editorial board member of Critical Studies on Security and International Political Sociology, and a member of the Costs of War project.
+She is an Associate Editor of Critical Military Studies, and an editorial board member of Critical Studies on Security, International Political Sociology, Security Dialogue and the Review of International Studies.

 - Global Politics and International Relations Theory

 - Militaries and Militarism

 - Global Health and the Politics of Medicine

 - International Security Studies

 - The Global Politics of Science and Technology

 International security and critical security studies; Military organizations and warfare; Global mental health, trauma and resilience; Humanitarianism; Military science and scientific racism; Science and Technology Studies; Historical International Relations; Feminist, Critical Race, and Disability Theory

 Race and Security Studies.
 Under contract with Oxford University Press.
 Co-authored with Melanie Richter-Montpetit.